CSCfi/heat-openstack-example/README.md

 - vm_image: The name of the image of the instance.
 Use the command `openstack image list` for a complete list.
 - vm_network: The name of the network of the instance.
 Usually it's the name of the project.
 Use `openstack network list` for a complete list.
 - allow_ssh_cidr: If you want to access from anywhere, use `0.0.0.0/0` (not recommended).
 Specify a restrict network.
-- floating_ip_pool: The name of the floatin IP pool list.
+- floating_ip_pool: The name of the floating IP pool list.
 Usually `public`.
+- count: The number of instances to deploy

 ### Deploying the application
 A variable "stack_name" must be set.
 You can do it so: